Radical Functions

 Radical functions involve roots: square roots, cube roots, or any kind of fractional exponent in general.

-This post is a chapter in the book Justin Math: Algebra.
+This post is part of the book Justin Math: Algebra.
 Suggested citation: Skycak, J. (2018).
 Radical Functions.
-Justin Math: Algebra. https://justinmath.com/radical-functions/
+In Justin Math: Algebra. https://justinmath.com/radical-functions/

 A radical function is a function that involves roots: square roots, cube roots, or any kind of fractional exponent in general.
 We can often infer what their graphs look like by sandwiching them between polynomial functions.